 You’re basically free to pick and mix which bits you want - if you want TV from Sky but broadband from another provider, for instance, that’s no problem.

 To find out which Sky packages are available where you are, use our postcode checker to check out your options.

 Sky TV is the most comprehensive subscription TV service in the UK - if a channel exists, you can pretty much count on Sky offering it.
 However, bear in mind that to get Sky TV, you’ll need a satellite dish installed on your home, regardless of which option you choose.

 The Sky TV packages are:

-- Original Bundle - 240 free-to-air channels, 11 of which are HD, plus 35+ extra channels from Sky’s entertainment suite
+- Original and Sky Q - 240 free-to-air channels, 11 of which are HD, plus 35+ extra channels from Sky’s entertainment suite

 All the above include a Sky Q 1TB box (so you can record, rewind, and pause live TV), and Sky Go.

 For an extra cost, you’ve also got the option to add a few more channels (Chelsea TV, MUTV, and Sky Asia), Sky Go Extra, Sky Multiscreen, or a Sky Q 2TB box - which gets you even more storage to record your favourite shows.

 At the centre of Sky Q is the idea of ‘fluid viewing’ - to put it more simply, you can watch Sky TV around the house, on tablets or with additional Sky boxes.
 Everything’s super-connected, so you can stop watching in one room, pick up where you left off in another - whether it’s catch-up TV, box set or even a recording.